 Remembering: Stories of Women at Yale

-In 1968, President Chauncy of Yale said that women would not be admitted to Yale because it would interfere with the University’s goal of graduating 1,000 male leaders each year.
+In 1968, Yale said that women would not be admitted to Yale because it would interfere with the University’s goal of graduating 1,000 male leaders each year.
 In 1969, the first women were accepted into Yale College, transforming the spaces the school and slowly claiming space and a voice on this campus.
 This year, we are celebrating the 50th anniversary of these women’s revolutionary change.

 Remembering: Stories of Women at Yale is a devised ensemble performance that will tell the stories, struggles, and triumphs of women and, ideally, gender non-conforming folks over the past 50 years.
 This performance will be part of the official (and only!)
 50Y150 event for undergraduates and will take place on Cross Campus!
 This larger festival will include performances from other performing arts groups on campus and influential alumni speakers.